Initialization if 'key' not in st.session_state: st.session_state['key'] = 'value' # Session State also supports attribute based syntax if 'key' not in st.session_state: st.session_state.key = 'value'

 Session State is a way to share variables between reruns, for each user session.
 In addition to the ability to store and persist state, Streamlit also exposes the ability to manipulate state using Callbacks.
+Session state also persists across apps inside a multipage app.

 Check out this Session State basics tutorial video by Streamlit Developer Advocate Dr. Marisa Smith to get started: